LemuelPuglisi/SynthBA/readme.md

   <a href="#citing">Cite</a>
 </p>

+> [!NOTE]
+> SynthBA has been peer-reviewed and accepted at IEEE MetroXRAINE 2024.

 ## Short description

 SynthBA (Synthetic Brain Age) is a deep-learning model able to predict the biological age of the brain (referred to as **brain age**) through brain MRIs of arbitrary contrast and resolution.
 It follows the idea of using domain-randomization from the seminal work of [SynthSeg](https://github.com/BBillot/SynthSeg).